Easing your child’s worries about coronavirus

 Worry: becoming ill

-Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves – especially now they're having more contact with others at school.
+Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves.

 The key to reassuring your child about the risk of becoming ill is to give them honest, factual information.